 Located off Highway 1 between Morro Bay and Cambria, this Central Coast town is a resort destination that has remained immune to overdevelopment, despite its white sandy beaches to the west and amazing wine to the east.
 The laid back atmosphere and beautiful beaches make Cayucos a covetable vacation destination.

-Head to Cass’ Wharf, a free public fishing pier, for people watching or casting a line.
-The Montana de Oro Park is a must-see, where you can work up an appetite for all the delicious seafood spots you’ll find around town.
+Head to Cass’ Wharf, a free public fishing pier at Cayucos Drive, for people watching or casting a line.
+Estero Bluffs State Park is just north of Cayucos and has walking trails leading all over the place (including to hidden beaches) where you can work up an appetite for all the delicious seafood spots you’ll find around town.

 Avila Beach is another Central Coast gem, and it may come as a surprise that it made this list.
 In the late 90s, a disastrous oil leak forced the funky beach town to bulldoze and rebuild, but they managed to rebuild a beachfront that is charming, although not original.
 In fact, some might say it seems even more appealing now.